• Skip to primary navigation

 The nutritional information has been calculated using an online recipe nutrition calculator such as Verywellfit.com and is intended for informational purposes only.
 These figures should be used as a general guideline and not be construed as a guarantee.

 The recipe was originally published on September 18, 2018.
-It has been updated and may differ from what was initially published.
+It has been updated and may differ from the initial publication.

-For reference, if you have made this recipe previously and want to replicate it, please get in touch with hello@bakinglikeachef.com.
+For reference, if you made this recipe before and want to replicate it, please get in touch with hello@bakinglikeachef.com.
 I will be happy to send you the old version of the cake.

 About Irina Totterman